-You may also listen to sermons I have preached at West Side Presbyterian Church in West Seattle where I am currently serving as a parish associate (go to sermons at http://www.wspc.org).
+You may also listen to sermons I have preached at West Side Presbyterian Church in West Seattle where I previously served as a parish associate (go to sermons at http://www.wspc.org).

 I offer these for my blog readers who have requested it.
 I will continue to post more in the near future.
 As one who loves preaching, I am humbled and honored everytime the invitation to preach comes to me.
 I have been blessed to preach to many great congregations through the years and I look forward to what lies ahead in the future.

 For me, Karl Barth spoke profoundly to the call of Christian preaching when he wrote: